 Youth who have congenital heart disease or acquired heart disease such as rheumatic fever, Kawasaki’s disease, or mitral valve prolapse should undergo a thorough exam.

-Scouts and Scouters should have a normal blood pressure (less than 140/90).
-Persons with significant hypertension should be under treatment and their condition should be under control.
+Scouts and Scouters should have a blood pressure lower than 130/85.
+Persons with significant hypertension (>140/90) should be under treatment, which often requires medication, and their condition should be under control.
 If participating in a Scouting event that is physically demanding, it is recommended that hypertension be under control in the six months prior to the date of the event.
-The goal of the treatment should be to lower blood pressure to normal levels.
+The goal of the treatment should be to lower blood pressure to normal levels (Reference 2).
 Those already on antihypertensive therapy with normal blood pressures should continue treatment and should not choose the time they are at any Scouting event to experiment with or change medications.

-Any individual with insulin-dependent diabetes mellitus should be able to self-monitor blood glucose and know how to adjust insulin doses based on these factors or be accompanied by a guardian that is knowledgeable in these matters.
-The individual with diabetes and/or the guardian should also know how to give a self-injection/injection and recognize indications of high and low blood sugar.
+Any individual with insulin-dependent diabetes mellitus should be able to self-monitor blood glucose and know how to adjust insulin dose based on activity, meals, or other factors — or be accompanied by a guardian that is knowledgeable in these matters.
+The individual with diabetes and/or the guardian should also know how to administer a self-injection/injection and recognize signs of high and low blood sugar.
 If planning on participating in an overnight experience of any kind, bring enough medication, testing supplies, and equipment for the entire Scouting event.
-This includes batteries (without provisions for recharging) to be both brought to and taken away from the event for pumps (remember Leave No Trace guidelines).
+This includes batteries for pumps or blood glucose monitors (without the need for recharging) to be both brought to and taken away from the event (remember Leave No Trace guidelines).
+With change in exertion levels and diet while camping, hiking, or involvement in other strenuous activities, glucose levels may need to be checked more frequently.

 Seizure disorder or epilepsy should be well-controlled by medications if an individual desires to participate in a physically demanding Scouting event.
 A minimum of six seizure-free months prior to the fitness examination is considered under control.
-Participants with a history of seizures need to limit high-adventure activities (e.g., climbing or rappelling).
+Participants with a history of seizures need to limit high-adventure activities (e.g., climbing, rappelling, and scuba diving).

 Acute or severe bronchial asthma under treatment anytime during the past 24 months should be well-controlled before participating in physically demanding Scouting events.
 Key indicators of well-controlled are:

-- The use of a rescue inhaler zero times to one time a day
+- The use of a rescue inhaler no more than twice a week.

-- No need for nighttime treatment with a short-acting bronchodilator
+- No need for nighttime treatment with a rescue inhaler.

-- Exercise asthma is not prevented by medication.
+- Exercise asthma is not controlled by medication.

-- Participant has been hospitalized or has gone to the emergency room for asthma treatment in the six months before the fitness examination.
+- Participant has been hospitalized, or has gone to the emergency room, for asthma treatment in the six months prior to the Scouting activity.

-- Participant has received treatment that required oral steroids (prednisone) in the six months before the fitness examination.
+- Participant has received treatment that required oral steroids (prednisone) in the six months before the Scouting activity.

-When participating in any overnight Scouting event, participants must bring an adequate and a backup supply of medications and spare rescue inhalers that are current.
+When participating in any overnight Scouting event, participants must bring an adequate supply of medications, along with a backup supply and spare rescue inhalers.
+Ensure all medications and inhalers are not expired.
 Participants must carry a rescue inhaler at all times during any Scouting event.

 Scouts and Scouters with sleeping disorders may experience health risks due to long days and short nights for many Scouting events.
-It is recommended for those with sleep apnea requiring a CPAP machine for any overnight Scouting experience that all equipment (e.g., CPAP machine) be provided by the Scout or Scouter and be self-contained.
-This may include batteries (without provisions for recharging) to be both brought to and taken away from the Scouting event (remember Leave No Trace guidelines).
+Individuals with sleep apnea should consult with their health-care provider about the use of their CPAP equipment at a Scouting event.
+For individuals with sleep apnea, it is suggested that all equipment (e.g., CPAP machine) be brought by the Scout or Scouter for overnight Scouting events.
+This may include batteries (with or without the need for recharging) to be both brought to and taken away from the Scouting event (remember Leave No Trace guidelines).

-Scouting events have several risks (e.g., nuts, pollens, wasps, hornets, and other stinging insects) that could trigger anaphylactic reactions in individuals prone to reaction.
+Scouting events may present several risks (e.g., nuts, pollens, wasps, hornets, and other stinging insects) that could trigger anaphylactic reactions in individuals prone to these reactions.
 It is recommended that Scouts and Scouters who have had an anaphylactic reaction from any cause contact the appropriate medical personnel of the Scouting event to confirm participation eligibility before arrival, especially if the event includes an overnight experience.
-Participants will be required to have appropriate treatment with them at all times.
+Participants will be required to have appropriate treatment (e.g., an EpiPen) with them at all times.

 For longer Scouting events such as summer camp, jamborees, and high-adventure programs, allergy shots required for maintenance doses may be acceptable for persons who have not had an anaphylactic reaction.
 Contact the appropriate medical personnel for the event for confirmation.

 Psychiatric/psychological and emotional disorders do not necessarily exclude an individual from Scouting events.
-Parents and advisers should be aware that most Scouting events are not designed to assist in overcoming psychological or emotional problems and may exacerbate existing conditions.
+Parents and advisers should be aware that most Scouting events are not designed to assist in overcoming psychological or emotional problems.
 Experience demonstrates that these problems frequently are magnified, not lessened, when participants are subjected to the physical and mental challenges of many Scouting activities.

 Any condition must be well-controlled without the services of a mental health practitioner.
-Under no circumstances should medication be stopped before or during a Scouting activity.
+Under no circumstances should a participant choose to stop their medication on their own for any of these issues before or during a Scouting activity.
 If the Scouting event is an overnight experience, Scouts and Scouters are required to bring an appropriate supply of medication for the duration of the event, including travel to and from the event.